 Your thyroid helps to maintain healthy skin, hair, and nails.
 If your skin is dry and cracked, especially on or around your heels, this is a possible indicator that your thyroid is not functioning effectively.

-This goes hand and hand with your thyroid.
-Hormone levels and rate of production also plays a significant role in the functioning of your metabolism.
+This goes hand and hand with thyroid health.
+Hormone levels and rate of production also play a significant role in the functioning of your metabolism.

-Increasing intake of healthier foods (such as fruits & vegetables) help to speed up slow metabolism ( Image Reference )
+Increasing intake of healthier foods (such as fruits & vegetables) helps to speed up slow metabolism ( Image Reference ).

-Don't waste any more time suffering from uncomfortable slow metabolism symptoms, it's time to take matters into your own hands.
-Making simple changes to your diet and exercise routine can make a huge impact on your metabolism.
-You'll definitely start feeling the difference.
+Don't waste any more time suffering from uncomfortable, slow metabolism symptoms.
+Making simple changes to your diet and exercise routine can greatly impact your metabolism.
+You'll start feeling the difference.

 Increasing these foods in your diet can provide a short-term boost to your metabolism.
 If you incorporate them into your daily diet, you can make a difference that benefits your metabolism.